-With more than a 1,000-member community of alumni professionals in real estate, CRE, through its alumni database, provides current students with a platform to review career profiles of program alums.
+With more than a 1,100-member community of alumni professionals in real estate, CRE, through its alumni database, provides current students with a platform to review career profiles of program alums.

 Each year CRE produces a professional resume book for the cohort class.
-The resume book is both a resource and recruitment tool used to advance the professional exposure of cohort students through distribution to employer partners seeking talent for winter externships, summer internships, project-based work and regular fulltime hires.
-To review helpful tips, visit our Resume Guide.
+The resume book is both a resource and recruitment tool used to advance the professional exposure of cohort students through distribution to employer partners seeking talent for winter externships, summer internships, project-based work and regular full-time hires.
+To review helpful tips, visit the CAPD Resume Guide.